mvolkmann/blog/src/rust.md

 Let's look at one more iteration example that requires specifying lifetimes.
 The function `longest` is passed a reference to an array of strings.
-There are three lifetimes to consider, that of the array, that of the elements inside it, and that of the return value.
+There are three lifetimes to consider, that of the array, that of the items inside it, and that of the return value.
-Rust wants to know that the array elements will live as long as the return value since one of them will be returned.
+Rust wants to know that the array items will live as long as the return value since one of them will be returned.
 We must specify that with lifetime annotations (`'a` below).